JoeFurfaro/Martinrea-Interviews/fall22/FrontEndChallenge/README.md

 ![Invalid Credentials](ss3.png)

-Conversely, if the phone number and the password are valid, you should send an HTTP `POST` request with an empty body to `https://martinreamasks.com/api/getDonatedMasks`.
+If the phone number is `123-456-7891` and the password is `Welcome2022@trim`, you should send an HTTP `POST` request with an empty body to `https://martinreamasks.com/api/getDonatedMasks`.
 The resulting response will contain one key value pair.
 The interface should proceed to display this message, where XXXXXXXX is replaced with the value provided by the HTTP response:

 ![Invalid Credentials](ss4.png)